Regulated by the Care Quality Commission and Care Inspectorate

 Social Services Funding - If you, or a relative or friend, need help to remain living at home, you may be entitled to financial support, either from the local Council or Benefits agency.
 Unlike care in hospital, care at home is not always free.

-To establish if you are eligible for funding, you will need to contact the Council’s Social Services department and arrange for a social worker to visit and carry out a needs assessment.
+To establish if you are eligible for funding, you will need to contact the Council’s Social Services department and arrange for a social worker to visit and carry out a financial needs assessment.
 After this, the Council will arrange for a home care provider to deliver the service.
 This may be another provider or Professional Carers, if you wish to request our services specifically, please inform the council of this to discuss your options.

 Private Funding - If you or a family member is paying for your own care and support, it is important you select a care provider that can address your wants, needs and choices, to ensure the support received is person-centred and focused on the chosen desired outcomes.